-- Oasis holds the record for the highest charting interview release in the UK with Wibbling Rivalry where the two brothers are heard arguing back and forth over musical opinions.
+- Oasis holds the record for the highest charting interview release in the UK with Wibbling Rivalry, which was just the two brothers arguing back and forth over musical opinion.

 - Oasis B-sides are extraordinary.
 Acquiesce, The Masterplan, Stay Young, Talk Tonight, Half The World Away, Round Our Way, Idler’s Dream, Just Getting Older, Won’t Let You Down, to name just a few.

 - The brothers were put into claymation form and battled it out on MTV’s Celebrity Deathmatch.

 - There was an official Oasis Magazine at one point.